mirochaj/ares/doc/params_cosmology.rst

 Cosmology Parameters
 ====================
-The default cosmological parameters in *ares* are from *Planck*.
+The default cosmological parameters in *ARES* are from *Planck*.
 Specifically, we take values from the last column of Table 4 in `Planck XIII <http://adsabs.harvard.edu/abs/2015arXiv150201589P>`_.

 .. note :: Several input files (e.g., lookup tables for the halo mass
     function, initial conditions, etc.) depend on these vales.
 There currently